 When asked why she enrolled her son into the programme Kaytee Murphy said “she wanted Kirk to grow up and have “a normal life””.
 The very same argument I often experience autism parents make to justify subjecting their children to ABA.
 The fear that their children won’t be able to make it in this super neurotypical and ableist (as well as hetero and gender normative) world we inhabit.

-But as both a neurodiverse (autistic, ADHD and dyspracic) person and a member of the LGBTQIA+ community I say; if the world is not fit for purpose, let’s instead transform the world into an inclusive and accepting place where autistic and LGBTQIA+ people won’t have to mask their true selves.
+But as both a neurodivergent (autistic, ADHD and dyspraxic) person and a member of the LGBTQIA+ community I say; if the world is not fit for purpose, let’s instead transform the world into an inclusive and accepting place where autistic and LGBTQIA+ people won’t have to mask their true selves.
 Rather than subjecting individuals to excruciating therapy with potential harmful or even lethal consequences.

 I am what I am